silvanajackoub/-Multivariant-linear-regression/README.md

 # -Multivariant-linear-regression

-<h2>Generate 1000 linear samples that follow the following equation: </h2>
+- Generate 1000 linear samples that follow the following equation:
 - Y = 5X1 + 3X2 + 1.5X3 + 6</br>
 - Hint: generate the Xs randomely.</br>
 - Use built-in function to split the data to (Train & Test)</br>